The New Avengers, Series 2 — Episode 3

 Directed by Ray Austin

-Steed and Purdey investigate but Wallace tries to fob them off.
+Steed and Purdey (Joanna Lumley) investigate but Wallace tries to fob them off.
 Wallace sets an assassin, Richards (Jeremy Wilkin), up in a cheap apartment and tells him to kill Steed.
-Wallace hears McBain tell Gambit that Steed was Freddy's only unusual visitor the day he died, and concocts a plan to frame Steed for the murder.
-Meanwhile, a false medium , Victoria Stanton (Sue Holderness), conducts a séance for a gullible audience of an elderly lady called Marion (Diana Churchill) and her elderly beau, Mr Turner, (Mervyn Johns), a widow, a serious young man (Steve Ubels) and a giggling girl, Miss Townsend (Celia Foxe).
-Afterwards, Victoria has a glass of Guinness while Wallace and Richards experiment whether they could kill Steed and make it seem suicide; Wallace assures Richards no-one can find out their plan - but Victoria awakes from her beery slumber with a premonition of the death of 'someone called John Steed'.
+Wallace hears McBain tell Mike Gambit (Gareth Hunt) that Steed was Freddy’s only unusual visitor the day he died, and concocts a plan to frame Steed for the murder.
+Meanwhile, a false medium , Victoria Stanton (Sue Holderness), conducts a séance for a gullible audience of an elderly lady called (Diana Churchill) and her elderly beau, (Mervyn Johns), a widow (Joyce Adams), a serious young man (Steve Ubels) and a giggling model, Miss Townsend (Celia Foxe).
+Afterwards, Victoria has a glass of Guinness while Wallace and Richards discuss whether they could kill Steed and make it seem suicide; Wallace assures Richards no-one can find out their plan - but Victoria awakes from her beery slumber, astonished that she has had a real premonition - about the death of ‘someone called John Steed’.

 Back at Steed’s mansion, Purdey is discomfited to discover Victoria’s predictions of “death at the complex” and a broken green box - Steed’s security box - have both come to pass.
 Wallace is elated that their plan is going so well, while Gambit has Victoria’s ESP tested by Roberts (Neil Hallett) - 105, “terrible, not even below average”.
 McBain wants to arrest Steed but Wallace defends him.
 Derek Wigmore - a top Ministry auditor - turns up, and Wallace calls Richards for another hit then greets Wigmore a cheerily.